MrSleeps/FrigateTimelapser/README.md

 # Frigate Timelapser

 This is a node app that helps generate timelapse videos from a Frigate feed.
+It takes a snapshot every few seconds and when called will create a timelapse of the last 15 seconds.

+# Why did I write this?

+Because at the time Frigate didn't have a timelapse function and I find the one that it currently has clunky and unreliable.
+I wanted something that I could easily call from Home Assistant and it generate a video when, for example, my front door opens.

 It's very much a work in progress and has next to no error checking.
 It does however work, I've been using it for a about a year, sending videos to my telegram via Home Assistant.

 ## How to get it running..

 You can run it locally via node (and maybe PM2) or via Docker:

+You can either build it yourself or grab it from DockerHub.

+If you are building it yourself:

 ```bash
   git clone https://github.com/MrSleeps/FrigateTimelapser.git
   cd FrigateTimelapser
   ./build
 ```
-Once it's built (hopefully without errors), copy the docker-compose file below and make the relevant changes
+Once it's built (hopefully without errors), or you are grabbing it direct from DockerHub, you need to copy the docker-compose file below and make the relevant changes

 ```bash